Tuetuopay/hdmizness/software/README.md

 ## Compiling

-You need a working compiler, along with the required deps for a buildroot build.
+You need a working C compiler, a working Rust compiler with Cargo, along with the required deps for a buildroot build.
 On Debian 11 this would be:

 - build-essentials
 - rsync